Timeline - Takata air bag recalls

-Following are some key events leading to the recall of several million cars fitted with potentially defective air bags made by Japanese firm Takata Corp.
+Following are some key events leading to the recall of several million cars fitted with potentially defective air bags made by Japanese firm Takata Corp (7312.T).

 2008: